Electronicks/Pocket_FSM/README.md

 All the content of the header is in the pocket_fsm namespace exept the macros which are always global.
 You will find the following in the Pocket FSM header:
 * A macro ASSERT_X_PLAT in order to perform asserts in debug configuration.
 This will inform the developer of any misuse of the framework and it has zero impact in release.
 * A macro REACT that defines a uniform signature for all react functions
-* A functor declaration PimplDeleter, which is to be defined with a macro provided at the end of the file
 * A class StateIF to be templated with the forward declaration of your pimpl.
 It is pure virtual so you need to create your own base state class.
 There's also a specializer for a version without pimpl.
 * A class FiniteStateMachine, templated with your base state class.
 The state machine you will be using will be a child of this class.
 * A set of macros to use in your custom state classes.
 The macros make use of the stringify feature and help with creating consistent signatures and constructors for your classes.
 If a macro hinders what you are trying to do, feel free to write its expansion.
 Take note that all *_STATE() macros make the class member visibility public thereafter.